asgardeo/asgardeo-auth-react-sdk/README.md

 In addition, the `fallback` prop is used to specify a fallback component that will be rendered when the user is not authenticated.

-As an optional parameter, `spaClient` parameter can be used to initialize external Auth SPA Client.
+As an optional parameter, `spaClient` parameter can be used to initialize the external Auth SPA Client.

 The `AuthProvider` also automatically requests for the access token should the URL contain the `code` query parameter.